 Eastern Hognose Snake

 |Eastern Hognose SnakeRangeAll of New JerseyLength20-45 1/2 inches long|

 Although they are rarely encountered in most parts of New Jersey, eastern hognose snakes live throughout the state and commonly cause fear in humans because of their appearance and behavior.
-However, these snakes are completely harmless, and only act threatening.
+However, these snakes are completely harmless and only act threateningly.
 Eastern hognose snakes are usually smaller than timber rattlesnakes, growing between 20-45 ½ inches long.
-These snakes come in a wide variety of different colors and patterns, and some snakes may have patterning similar to a timber rattlesnake.
+These snakes come in a wide variety of different colors and patterns, and some snakes may have patterns similar to a timber rattlesnake.
 In addition, when eastern hognose snakes feel threatened, they stretch their necks out wide like a cobra and hiss loudly, often pretending to strike in order to scare away the threat.

 Discover the "Monster" Snake 5X Bigger than an Anaconda

 Every day A-Z Animals sends out some of the most incredible facts in the world from our free newsletter.
 Want to discover the 10 most beautiful snakes in the world, a "snake island" where you're never more than 3 feet from danger, or a "monster" snake 5X larger than an anaconda?
 Then sign up right now and you'll start receiving our daily newsletter absolutely free.

 What is the one type of rattlesnake in New Jersey?

 Although it once lived all across the state, today the timber rattlesnake is rare in New Jersey.
 It is most common in the northern and central regions of the state, but there are also small, isolated populations in the southern region as well.
 Timber rattlesnakes are the most endangered species in New Jersey and are tragically persecuted by humans who both kill and collect them illegally.

 What snakes are mistaken for a timber rattlesnake?